 Health & Wellness: This course presents the skills necessary to live a healthy and balanced lifestyle.
 Instruction emphasizes strategies for emotional regulation, interpersonal skills, organizational skills, and other adaptive skills that are essential for students’ college readiness and life-long emotional and physical well-being.
 The course also offers students opportunities to practice new skills to facilitate a sense of community and agency among themselves.
 Health and Wellness may include group fitness opportunities in which students play games or different sports activities together outside the classroom or may ask students to log personal physical activity whether it be a walk to a nearby park, biking to campus, or a weekly fitness class.

-Tutorials: Tutorials provide students an opportunity for weekly, guided goal-setting and self-reflection.
-Students are given prompts on a specific topic or theme and asked to share written responses during a scheduled, weekly meeting with an assigned TS Instructor.
-Tutorial prompts may include questions on study skills, time management, physical and mental health, or other topics as designed by the Principal and Instructors.
+Tutorials: Tutorials provide students an opportunity for guided goal-setting and self-reflection.
+Students can discuss or to share responses during a scheduled meeting with an assigned TS Instructor.
+Tutorial topics may include questions on study skills, time management, physical and mental health, or other topics as needed.

-Workload: The workload for TS classes is significant as students have substantial ground to cover, both in content and skill acquisition as they prepare for success at the University.
-On average, there is about one hour of daily homework for each class, though this will fluctuate depending on the nature of the assignments.
+Workload: The workload for TS classes is rigorous, and is designed to support the growth of skills and knowledge necessary for college readiness.
 Students are exposed to a variety of organizational and time management strategies to assist them in adjusting to, and completing, their work in productive ways during Fall Quarter.
 The adjustment to these expectations may present initial challenges and opportunities for growth.
 By late Fall and Winter Quarter, students have generally established the kind of work habits and organization necessary to demonstrate expected levels of learning and progress towards college-level work.

 Successfully balancing the goals and workload of TS courses takes an intentional commitment of time and thought which may not be compatible with maintaining extensive extra-curricular commitments.
 At the same time, Transition School encourages students to participate in reasonable creative and physical outlets to practice healthy habits.